Līga Tīte – Petrauskė

-As a music teacher, Lyga believes that Kindermusik preschool and school will help parents realise how important the first five years of their child’s life are and how powerful music is.
+As a music teacher, Lyga believes that Musical preschool and school will help parents realise how important the first seven years of their child’s life are and how powerful music is.

 She has been teaching music and the English language to young children from 2007 th.
 Beata works within the curriculum designed by the Kindermusik International.
 For four years, Beata ran her own school in the old town of Vilnius.
 She has also worked in Telebimbam pre-school, Vilnius International School, Vilnius Montessori pre-school, Pupų pėdelis and Aukštyn Kojom preschools, as well as Mažųjų valdos Baby Academy.